huggingface/datasets/datasets/covid_tweets_japanese/README.md

 ### Data Splits

-[N/A]
+[More Information Needed]

 ## Dataset Creation

 ### Curation Rationale

-N/A because the paper is not yet published.
+[More Information Needed] because the paper is not yet published.

 ### Source Data